buttonwoodcx/bcx-validation/doc/tutorial.md

 $last: false
 ```

 > $propertyPath is an array of property names, it can have multiple items (like `['address', 'line1']`) if it's a deep nested validation.
 Internally, we use it as lodash property path.
 You may wonder why we pick the complex array form `['address', 'line1']`, not the simple dot notation form `'address.line1'`.
-Loash supports both forms, but for some property name like "x.y", dot notation doesn't work (`a.x.y` does not mean `a["x.y"]`).
+Lodash supports both forms, but for some property name like "x.y", dot notation doesn't work (`a.x.y` does not mean `a["x.y"]`).

 > $this is the new context created by foreach, which is the current item.